 - You talk to your provider by phone, computer, or tablet.

-- We also use telehealth video visits, so you and your provider can see each other.
+- Ideally your telehealth will be a video visit, so you and your provider can see each other.

 What are the limitations of telehealth?

 - You and your provider won’t be in the same room, so it may feel different from an office visit.

 - Your provider cannot examine you as closely as at an office visit.

 - Your provider may decide you still need an office visit.